Authorisations for comprehensive guarantee and payment deferment

 How do I apply for authorisations for comprehensive guarantee and payment deferment?

-The authorisations for comprehensive guarantee and payment deferment are applied for in the Authorisation Service.
+The authorisations for comprehensive guarantee and payment deferment are applied for in the Authorisations and Decisions Service.
 You can also browse your own authorisation information in the Service, the authorisation application can be saved as a draft, an application you have submitted to Customs can be cancelled and a you can use a previous application as a template for a new one.
 You can also add attachments to the applications.

 After submitting your application to Customs, you will receive information on the time limit and progress of the processing of the application.
 When the authorisation is issued, you can see it in the service.
 The authorisation will also be sent to you by secure email.
 In the service, you can see all your company’s authorisations saved in Customs’ authorisation register, both those that are valid and those that are no longer valid.